T. Leslie Shear: Athens and later life

 Plan of the Agora of Athens, with buildings as at the end of the 2nd century CE:

 At the end of May 1930, Shear left Corinth for the Athenian Agora, where he had been appointed to lead the ASCSA's excavations.
 The project had been entrusted to the ASCSA after the Greek parliament voted, in 1925, that it would not undertake the work itself, owing to the large cost of purchasing and demolishing the 365 modern houses that made up the neighborhood of Vrysaki, constructed on top of the site.
 In 1930, Shear arranged for the photographic documentation of the neighborhood, under the excavation's photographer, Hermann Wagner, and a Greek photographer named Messinesi.
 The Agora excavations became one of the largest archaeological projects in Greece.

 Although the initial plan was for Shear to serve as the project's field director, under Rhys Carpenter as general director, Carpenter was never appointed, and Shear had total control over the excavations.
-These began in 1931, largely funded by John D. Rockefeller Jr. and secured through American loans to Greece, though the first season consisted only of minor exploratory work.
+These began in 1931, largely funded by John D. Rockefeller Jr. Work in the first few years focused on the western side of the excavation zone, at the foot of the Kolonos Agoraios, where excavators of the German Archaeological Institute at Athens and the Archaeological Society of Athens had already conducted limited excavations in the 1890s and 1900s.
+The first season consisted of ten weeks' work from May 25 and saw the removal of 7,000 ST of earth.
 Also in 1931, Shear returned to Corinth to make further excavations of tombs in Cheliotomylos, though his wife, Josephine Platner Shear, supervised most of the actual digging.

 The 1932 season was more substantial; excavation was conducted for a period of six months.
 The work uncovered the Stoa Basileios, the Agora's Great Drain, and the Stoa of Zeus Eleutherios, as well as a statue of the Roman emperor Hadrian believed to be that described by Pausanias as standing in front of the latter building.
 During the 1933 season, which ran from February to July, parts of the Bouleuterion were uncovered, as well as inscriptions placing the Metroon in the area south and east of the Stoa Basileios, and parts of the late Roman Valerian Wall.
-In the excavation season between January 22 and May 12, 1934, he uncovered the Tholos, secured the location of the Bouleuterion and the Metroon, and discovered the Temple of Apollo Patroos and the Altar of the Twelve Gods.
-The 1935 season closed on June 29: by this point, around half of the site had been cleared, and the total discoveries included almost 600 items of sculpture, over 6,000 pieces of pottery, and over 41,000 coins.
+In the excavation season between January 22 and May 12, 1934, he uncovered the Tholos, secured the location of the Bouleuterion and the Metroon, and identified the Temple of Apollo Patroos and the Altar of the Twelve Gods.
+The 1935 season closed on June 29: by this point, around half of the site had been cleared, and the total inventoried discoveries included almost 600 items of sculpture, over 6,000 pieces of pottery, and over 41,000 coins.
 In 1936, he became a trustee of the ASCSA, a position he held until 1942.